muxyz/website/index.md

 <div id="blurb">
 <h2>Abstract</h2>
 <p>The Micro foundation (Mu) is defining the building blocks of a new networked operating system for real world services.
-It's based on more than a decade of work on the <a href="https://micro.dev">Micro</a> platform - an open source API first development platform.
+It's based on more than a decade of work on the <a href="https://micro.dev">Micro</a> platform - an open source API first development runtime.
 </p>

 <p>Today's operating systems were created for humans to complete tasks and do work, later reshaped by the internet and
 repurposed for entertainment and social networks.
-They were not built based on how we live our lives or the way we interact with people and the world around us.
+They were not built based on the way we live our lives or interact with people and the world around us.
 </p>

 <p>We're reimagining an OS from the ground up.
-Geared towards multiplayer first experiences, interaction through text and
+Geared towards multiplayer first experiences through messaging
-speech rather than point and click and driven by our values as opposed to consumerism.
+and voice rather than singler user mode point and click.
+Driven by values, not exploitive consumerism.
 </p>
 </div>